 * Marketing roles for a number of beauty brands

 Every business and brand is different, and what might work for one person may not be right for someone else.
 All comments and opinions are my own and therefore I ask you to take my words and comments with a light hearted approach.
 This is a competitive-free zone.

 CLOSED FACEBOOK GROUP:

 Like what you see here?
 Why not join my closed Facebook group where I offer regular tips, advice and ideas, case studies, recommendations and more…

 WORK WITH ME:

-Drop me an email at firstname.lastname@example.org if you’d like to speak to me about some consultancy work, providing social media and/or other marketing support for your business or for yourself, or to book me to speak at an event or to run a marketing workshop for your team.
-If you’re reading this around May 2019 please note I’m becoming a new parent again imminently and thus emails may take a little time to respond to!
+Drop me an email at email@example.com if you’d like to speak to me about some consultancy work, providing social media and/or other marketing support for your business or for yourself, or to book me to speak at an event or to run a marketing workshop for your team.

 Thank you for being a part of this community and please do engage, share, comment with your feedback and tips along the way – we’re all in this world of biz together.
 Fill in the contact form below if you’d like to get in touch!